SHiL0NG/shil0ng.github.io/_posts/2020-09-07-scala-99-problems-part-i-lists.md

 scala> lsortFreq(List(List('a, 'b, 'c), List('d, 'e), List('f, 'g, 'h), List('d, 'e), List('i, 'j, 'k, 'l), List('m, 'n), List('o)))
 res1: List[List[Symbol]] = List(List('i, 'j, 'k, 'l), List('o), List('a, 'b, 'c), List('f, 'g, 'h), List('d, 'e), List('d, 'e), List('m, 'n))
 ```
 Note that in the above example, the first two lists in the result have length 4 and 1 and both lengths appear just once.
-The third and fourth lists have length 3 and there are two list of this length.
+The third and fourth lists have length 3 and there are two lists of this length.
 Finally, the last three lists have length 2.
 This is the most frequent length.

 ```scala